 The review of The Nautical Institute's not-for-profit DP Operator training scheme has concluded.
+For full details of the new scheme download the following document (December 2014 version 1.1):

-Documentation explaining the new scheme will be available from March 2014.
 The systems upgrades required for the new scheme are being worked out and will determine the implementation date which will be announced shortly.
 A transition period will allow all stakeholders to comply with the new scheme and guidelines will be issued to the industry and training providers to ensure the transition is as smooth as possible.
 The current scheme will remain valid during the transition period.

 As this is a transition period, the Shuttle Tanker scheme is undergoing further refinements.
 Please note that the previous document is subject to change.

 Revalidation of DP certificates

 Due to the delay in finalising the new scheme, The Nautical Institute is postponing the re-validation of DP Operator certificates to January 2015.
 During this period, The Nautical Institute strongly recommends that DPOs who already hold the NI DP certificate log their DP sea time in their NI and/or IMCA logbook.
 Confirmation letters are required for revalidation of DP sea time gained after 1st January 2014.
 The revalidation will be phased as below: